 Clinical signs at this stage include:

-The staging system developed by Tonetti et al. (2018) classifies this as Stage I or II periodontitis, where treatment through non-surgical deep cleaning can still halt the disease effectively (PubMed).
+As of 2025, the staging system developed by Tonetti et al. (2018) remains the accepted framework.
+It classifies this as Stage I or II periodontitis, where treatment through non-surgical deep cleaning can still halt the disease effectively (PubMed).

 As bone loss continues, the teeth begin to lose structural support.
 The damage is no longer limited to one or two areas.
 Multiple teeth may be affected.